 They have shelter, and health care when they need it.
 If a crisis hits, they have savings to fall back on – or at least access to credit on reasonable terms.

 Poverty correlates very strongly with academic results.
 Schools with low test scores nearly always have a lot of families living in poverty.
 Schools without a lot of poverty nearly always have good scores.
 This correlation is very stable -- the chart below shows scores on the NAEP test, highlighting Massachusetts (where scores tend to be better) and California (where they tend to be worse).

 The connection between poverty and academic results is one of the most enduring relationships in all of education research.
 For example, the gap shows up in the scores of the ACT tests students take as part of the college application process.
-In a 2014 report from a multi-year study, ACT identified a set of benchmarks to compare how well students are prepared for college and career.
-While 63% of students from families with incomes above $100,000 met three or more ACT College Readiness Benchmarks, only 19 per cent of low income students (under $36,000) did.
-Half of ACT-tested low-income students didn’t meet a single benchmark.
+In a 2015 chart from a multi-year study, ACT identified a set of benchmarks to compare how well students are prepared for college and career.
+While 42% of students from families with incomes above $100,000 met all four ACT College Readiness Benchmarks, only 13 percent of low income students (under $36,000) did.

 Poverty statistics in education often rely on a crude definition of poverty: whether a student's family qualifies for the free lunch program.
 This is a useful distinction, but binary -- you either qualify or you don't.
 This leaves room for big differences.
 It's like calling both Tom Cruise and Danny Devito "short."
 Sure, neither should be cast as a star player in a movie about basketball, but they don't equally miss the mark.

 Often discussions about the "achievement gap" center on differences in student achievement based on ethnicity.
 Poverty and ethnicity are strongly correlated in California, as they are elsewhere.
 African American and Hispanic students are much more likely to be poor and their parents often have less education than white and asian students.